-Children on red or amber for that week must not take part in golden time - the aim is to reward children for their good behaviour
+Children on red or amber for that week should not take part in golden time - the aim is to reward children for their good behaviour.
+Children could sit and read.

 •Year 6 children to wear blue 'Leader' jumper and sit on stage during celebration assembly